RizkyArifNur/strong-cryptor/README.md

 ![Travis (.org)](https://img.shields.io/travis/RizkyArifNur/strong-cryptor.svg)

-strong-cryptor is utility to manage strong encryption and decryption with **aes-256-cbc** algorithm, idea behind this project is to avoid the same pattern every encrypted data that can be learned by attacker and make it easy to decrypted by the attacker.
+strong-cryptor is lightweight utility to manage strong encryption and decryption with **aes-256-cbc** algorithm, strong-cryptor not using any depedencies, idea behind this project is to avoid the same pattern every encrypted data that can be learned by attacker and make it easy to decrypted by the attacker.

 with strong-cryptor every encryption process will have different result, even the data is same

+## Whats new in v2.0.0 ?

+in this version there is no separator needed, so it's will make the encryption more secure

 ## Basic Concept